-Warangal is a district located in the southern state of Telengana in India, and was the capital of the Kakatiya Kingdom that ruled from 12 to 14th century A.D.
+Warangal is a district located in the southern state of Telangana in India, and was the capital of the Kakatiya kingdom that ruled from 12 to 14th century AD.
 Warangal was also referred to as Orguguallu or Omtikonda in olden times, due to the presence of an enormous hillock that is evidently carved out of a single stone.
-Warangal City is located in Warangal District, which also comprises of Hanamakonda and Kazipet.
+Warangal city is located in Warangal district, which also comprises of Hanamkonda and Kazipet.

-Various architectural masterpieces such as the Warangal Fort prove to be popular attractions for tourists, and it is believed that Prola Raja (of the Kakatiya dynasty) was behind the construction of this picturesque city.
-Marco Polo, the famed Italian traveler, speaks of Warangal in his travel diaries and his writings regarding the place reflect the cultural and administrative excellence brought about during the reign of the Kakatiyas.
+Various architectural masterpieces, such as the Warangal Fort, prove to be popular attractions for tourists, and it is believed that Prolaraja (of the Kakatiya dynasty) was behind the construction of this picturesque city.
+Marco Polo, the famed Italian traveller, speaks of Warangal in his travel diaries and his writings regarding the place reflect the cultural and administrative excellence brought about during the reign of the Kakatiyas.

-The Kakatiya dynasty ruled Warangal from the 12th to the 14th century A.D as was mentioned earlier.
-Following the defeat of Prathapa Rudra, a fifty year rule of the Musunri Nayaks was established.
+The Kakatiya dynasty ruled Warangal from the 12th to the 14th century AD as was mentioned earlier.
+Following the defeat of Prataparudra, a fifty-year rule of the Musunuri Nayaks was established.
 This fell apart due to mutual rivalry, and lack of trust between the various Nayak chieftains and the Bahmanis took over administrative control of the city.

-Aurangzeb, the Mughal emperor, conquered the Goldconda Sultanate (of which Warangal was a part) in the year 1687 and till 1724, remained as such.
-The State of Hyderabad came into existence in 1724 and Warangal became a part of this along with some regions of Maharashtra and Karnataka.
-In 1948, Hyderabad became an Indian state, and in 1956, the predominantly Telugu-speaking areas of this state ceded and became part of modern day Telengana.
+Aurangzeb, the Mughal emperor, conquered the Golconda Sultanate (of which Warangal was a part) in the year 1687 and till 1724, remained as such.
+The state of Hyderabad came into existence in 1724 and Warangal became a part of this along with some regions of Maharashtra and Karnataka.
+In 1948, Hyderabad became an Indian state, and in 1956, the predominantly Telugu-speaking areas of this state ceded and became part of modern-day Telangana.

 Warangal attracts a huge number of tourists throughout the year due to factors such as its historical significance, the variety of wonderful monuments found in the city, wildlife sanctuaries and impressive temples.